UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-aure-pine/README.md

 # DNA Cloning Utilities Project

 ## Project Overview

-This project provides a set of bioinformatics utilities designed to automate the creation of annotated GenBank and Construction files for DNA cloning experiments.
-The project supports multiple cloning strategies, including GoldenGate, Gibson, and Restriction-Ligation, offering robust input validation and compatibility checks.
+My group and I worked on the Prototyping and Optimization project.
+We implemented methods to streamline pathway or circuit design in Yeast.

 ---

 ## Scope of Work
+What I specifically worked on was the generation of construction and GenBank files from a JSON description.
+This was intended to automate the creation of annotated GenBank and Construction files for DNA cloning experiments.
+The project supports multiple cloning strategies, including GoldenGate, Gibson, and Restriction-Ligation, offering robust input validation and compatibility checks.

 The goal of this project is to streamline the process of constructing annotated DNA sequences for cloning experiments.
 The key functionalities include: